mhjp5zrb8w-beep/Module-1/README.md

 I created a public GitHub repository for the exercise and used commits to track the changes from the original version to the optimized version.

+For my implementation, I created a public GitHub repository and used commits to track the transition from the original unoptimized implementation to the optimized implementation.
+I completed the performance optimization individually rather than through the partner/fork workflow specified in the original exercise.

 AI is too good at doing all that staff